aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 ### Bugs in the Kernel

-Currently, the _jsii Kernel_ protocol imposes each object instance is annotated with exactly one type, and this type is expected to match the dynamic type of the instance.
+Currently, the _jsii Kernel_ protocol requires each object instance is annotated with exactly one type, and this type is expected to match the dynamic type of the instance.
 Concretely, this means the value returned from **Javascript** to **Java** via a return type annotated as a _type union_ is expected to be one of the union candidates.